knowusuboaky/backward_regression/README.md

-# Backward Regression Python Library - Automated feature selection in linear and logistic regression models.
+# Backwards Regression Python Library - Automated feature selection in linear and logistic regression models.

-The Backward Regression Python Library is an open-source toolkit for automated feature selection in regression models.
+The Backwards Regression Python Library is an open-source toolkit for automated feature selection in regression models.
 It supports both linear and logistic regression, dynamically selecting the appropriate method based on the target variable.

 ## Installation
 ```python